Fulton Maryland Alimony Attorneys

 Maryland courts must apply the same legal requirements to all alimony cases regardless of whether adultery has taken place.
 The court can consider one party's “bad” behavior when deciding alimony, but there are several other factors that will also be taken into consideration as to whether spousal support will be paid to or paid by either party.

-Speak with our Howard County alimony lawyers to learn what type of spousal support applies for you
+Speak with our Fulton alimony lawyers to learn what type of spousal support applies for you

 Alimony is not a relic of the past.
 If one spouse supports the other at the expense of her or his career or a spouse is at a severe economic disadvantage during the divorce or after the divorce, the team at McCabe Russell, PA, fights to get you every dollar you deserve.
 We understand when alimony can be a useful bargaining chip and when it cannot.
 Our record of successful divorce negotiations and trials has earned us the highest respect from our legal peers and the Howard County family law community.
 For help today, please call us at 443-812-1435 or fill out our contact form.